ElenaAntonelli/AIDS-patient-ml-analysis/README.md

-# AIDS Patient Machine Learning Analysis
+# HIV/AIDS Patient Machine Learning Analysis

 This repository contains an exploratory data analysis and machine learning project based on a healthcare dataset related to patients diagnosed with AIDS.